storeon/storeon/README.md

 * `@init` will be fired in `createStoreon`.
 Bind to this event to set the initial state.
 * `@dispatch` will be fired on every new action (on `store.dispatch()` calls and `@changed` events).
-It receives an array with the event name and the event's data.
+It receives an array with the event name and the event’s data.
 Can be useful for debugging.
 * `@changed` will be fired when any event changes the state.
   It receives object with state changes.